Light- and heavy-quark symmetries and the $Y(4230)$, $Y(4360)$, $Y(4500)$, $Y(4620)$ and $X(4630)$ resonances

-For a given cutoff $\Lambda$ we determine (or renormalize) $D_{0b}$ from the physical condition of reproducing the $Y(4230)$ mass, for which we will use the central value in Eq.~(\ref{eq:MY}), i.e. $M_Y = 4218.6\,{\rm MeV}$ (the measurement of Ref.~\cite{Ablikim:2020cyd}).
+In our case, we determine (or renormalize) $D_{0b}$ from by reproducing the $Y(4230)$ mass in Eq.~(\ref{eq:BSE}), for which we will use the central value in Eq.~(\ref{eq:MY}), i.e. $M_Y = 4218.6\,{\rm MeV}$ (the measurement of Ref.~\cite{Ablikim:2020cyd}).
 We will use the cutoff $\Lambda = 0.75 \,{\rm GeV}$, which is around the rho meson mass.
-For estimating the uncertainties of our predictions, we will allow the cutoff to move in the $(0.5-1.0)\,{\rm GeV}$ range, which are values very commonly used in the literature.
-The previous choices result in
+For estimating the uncertainties of our predictions, we will first allow the cutoff to move in the $(0.5-1.0)\,{\rm GeV}$ range, which are values very commonly used in the literature.
+This choice results in a coupling of